crystallabs/unibilium-shim.cr/README.md

 end
 ```

-3. Values can be retrieved, and strings interpreted, via methods:
+3. Terminfo capabilities and their aliased names can be run via methods.
+This does not return the enum members
+but actual values.
+Additionally if string capabilities support parameters, providing the parameters runs the
+string capabilities and returns the final/interpreted value.

 ```
 class My